gabrielkatzeff/KatzeffCOGS/README.md

 ## COGS2020: Experimental Design and Data Analysis for the Cognitive and Brain Sciences
 We practiced using R and the data table package to analyse statistical information related to cognitive science experiments.
 We followed this course structure, https://github.com/crossley/cogs2020, I achieved 86/100 for this unit.

+## COGS2030: Hearing and Brain
+A major component of this unit was learning MATLAB to perform digital signal processing.